Matthew Jackson (American football): Tennessee Titans

 After going unselected in the 2023 NFL draft, Jackson was signed by the Tennessee Titans as an undrafted free agent.
 He was one of five undrafted rookies to make the team's final roster.
 He was waived on November 18 and re-signed to the practice squad three days later.
 He was promoted to the active roster on January 6, 2024.

 Jackson was waived on August 27, 2024.

 Jacksonville Jaguars

 Jackson was signed to the Jacksonville Jaguars' practice squad on August 29, 2024.

+Winnipeg Blue Bombers

+On April 20, 2026, Jackson signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He was placed on the reserve/suspended list on May 10, and signed to the team's practice roster on June 18, 2026.